Warrenpoint ambush

-The Warrenpoint ambush, also known as the Narrow Water ambush, the Warrenpoint massacre or the Narrow Water massacre, was a guerrilla attack by the Provisional Irish Republican Army (IRA) on 27 August 1979.
-The IRA's South Armagh Brigade ambushed a British Army convoy with two large roadside bombs at Narrow Water Castle outside Warrenpoint, Northern Ireland.
-The first bomb was aimed at the convoy itself, and the second targeted the incoming reinforcements and the incident command point (ICP) set up to deal with the incident.
-IRA volunteers hidden in nearby woodland also allegedly fired on the troops, who returned fire.
+The Warrenpoint ambush, also known as the Narrow Water ambush, the Warrenpoint massacre or the Narrow Water massacre, was a guerrilla attack by the Provisional Irish Republican Army (Provisional IRA) on 27 August 1979.
+The Provisional IRA's South Armagh Brigade ambushed a British Army convoy with two large roadside bombs at Narrow Water Castle outside Warrenpoint, Northern Ireland.
+The first bomb was aimed at the convoy itself, and the second targeted the incoming reinforcements and the command point set up to deal with the incident.
+Provisional IRA volunteers hidden in nearby woodland also allegedly fired on the troops, who returned fire.
 The castle is on the banks of the Newry River, which marks the border between Northern Ireland and the Republic of Ireland.

 Eighteen British soldiers were killed and over twenty were seriously injured, making it the deadliest attack on the British Army during the Troubles.
-An English civilian was also killed and an Irish civilian wounded, both by British soldiers firing across the border after the first blast.
-The attack happened on the same day that the IRA assassinated Lord Louis Mountbatten, a close relative of the British royal family.
+A British civilian was also killed and an Irish civilian wounded, both by British soldiers firing across the border after the first blast.
+The attack happened on the same day that the Provisional IRA assassinated Lord Louis Mountbatten, a retired British statesman and close relative of the British royal family.